Tatsuya-Naka/Tatsuya-Naka/README.md

 Hi, everyone!
 I am Tatsuya.
-I am a full-time student in Tokyo, Japan.
-I am also a research student seeking a Bachelor of Electrical, Electronic, and Communication Engineering.
+I am a full-time student in Sydney, Australia.
+I am studying Computer Science for my Master's degree.
-I am learning C++, Python, and Web App Languages(HTML, CSS, and JavaScript).
-I am glad to reach out to everyone on Github to pave the way for the IT development.
+I am glad to reach out to everyone on Github to pave the way for great software development.

-Thank you for reading my biref profile.
+Thank you for reading my brief profile.

-If you get interested in me even a little, feel free to message me!
+If you get interested in me even a little, please feel free to message me!

 Tatsuya Nakagomi
-Chuo University
+The University of Sydney